kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - [Save Teleport](<../Techniques/Save Teleporting>) past Eastern Dune Sea loading zone
   - This skips a trigger that prevents you from entering without a map
   - A [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) will also cancel the trigger preventing you from entering the loading zone
-- *Party: Add Bastila and Mission*
+- *Party: Add Bastila and T3*
   - If you're doing the 2-frame QS version of Krayt Skip, only add Bastila
+  - We use Bastila because she still has Speed active from Manaan
+  - We use T3 because he doesn't have a banter conversation with Bastila
 - Enter loading zone from the back to enter Eastern Dune Sea

 ### Krayt Dragon Skip

 - ***Method 1: [Conversation Overlay](<../Techniques/Conversation Overlay>)***
   - *This is the recommended method.
-With practice, this method is consistent, but it is roughly 12 seconds slower than a first try 2-frame QS (see Method 2 below)*
+With practice, this method is consistent, but it is roughly 10 seconds slower than a first try 2-frame QS (see Method 2 below)*
   - To perform Krayt Skip this way:
     - [Save Teleport](<../Techniques/Save Teleporting>)/[Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) from entrance all the way into the Krayt Dragon's cave
       - Make sure your party follows you!